mmvergara/psau-rant-flutter/README.md

+# Sign in page

-# Flash Card Preview Page
+# Login Page

-- should contain CardSet as a prop
+# Login Btn on App Bar

+if logged in

+- show profile icon
+- dropdown of settings and logout

+# add app download link to web

 # rename flashcards to flashcard only on pages

-# proper routing

-# add app download link to web

 # add copy card id in the web